akashanand708/nodeserver_backend/README.md

 # NODESEVER-BACKEND-BOILERPLATE

-> A complete initial boilerplate for any WEB and MOBILE application for API Server written in Node.js and ES6.
+> A complete initial boilerplate for any WEB and MOBILE application to provide REST APIs, written in Node.js and ES6.

 # Key features
 ## 1. API exposed